 We'll be assembling a genome of E. coli from paired Illumina reads.
 We're using Velvet, which is a bit obsolete, but nice for teaching purposes.
 Runs quite fast and does not consume that much memory.
-In reality we'd use something like Megahit for prokaryotic organisms or Spades for the rest today.
+State-of-the art assembler today is for example Spades.